pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 	game_started = false
 ```

 If the game is over, then we no longer want to listen for clicks on cells.
-We can disconnect the signal to the nodes using the `disconnect` method.
+We have disconnected the `cell_clicked` signal on cells that have been clicked, but the signal is still connected to cells that have not been clicked.

 If we try to disconnect a signal that is not connected, we get an error.
+Therefore, we iterate over all cells, and disconnect the signal only if it still connected.
-We check if a signal is connected before disconnecting it using the `is_connected` method.
+We check if a signal is connected with the `is_connected` method.

 ```gdscript [Game.gd]
 func game_over():